ToxicFrog/doom-mods/gun-bonsai/README.md

 Gun Bonsai adds one new mandatory command, "Show Info", bound to `I` by default; this shows you information on your character and current weapon, and is used to select upgrades on level-up.
 If you are playing with Legendoom integration (see below), you will also want to make sure "Cycle Legendoom Power" is bound to something convenient.

 Gun Bonsai also has its own options page, with many tuning and compatibility options.
 The defaults should be sensible for vanilla Doom 2 play, but I highly recommend flipping through it and making sure they are to your taste; the settings are self-documenting with in-game tooltips.
-In particular, if you are using a mod that takes away weapons/items (like Universal Pistol Start) or awards points (like Lazy Points, MetaDoom, or Reelism), you will likely need to adjust some settings.
+In particular, if you are using a mod that assigns points (like Reelism, Lazy Points, or MetaDoom) and want to earn XP that way, you will need to adjust some settings.

 ## Mod Compatibility